jbuchbinder/jbuchbinder.github.com/source/_posts/2014-06-10-diy-7-dollars-film-slate.md

  - Hacks
 ---

-I can't claim credit for this one -- my production designer got the idea to use an inexpensive slate "prop" and modify it slightly to allow the use of erasable whiteboard markers.
+I can't claim credit for this one -- my extremely talented and resourceful [production designer](http://www.imdb.com/name/nm3895408/) got the idea to use an inexpensive slate "prop" and modify it slightly to allow the use of erasable whiteboard markers.
 These are usually a bit more than seven dollars, and we didn't have the time to wait for one to arrive in the mail for the